josearosa/josearosa.github.io/_teaching/2014-spring-teaching-1.md

 **Intermediate Microeconomic Theory**
 *Summer 2024 (Online)*
-> Designed and delivered a full synchronous course with real-world applications and interactive problem sets.
+> Designed and delivered a full synchronous course with real-world examples and interactive problem sets.

 ---